by Deborah F. Vernon

 In 1853, the Hawthorne family experienced a change.
 Hawthorne was friends with statesmen Franklin Pierce.
 When Pierce was elected President of the United States, he appointed Hawthorne to the position of the United States Consul in Liverpool, England.
 The position was a prestigious one and brought Hawthorne the financial security he sought but rarely possessed.
 His family and he moved to England in 1853 and lived there until 1857.
 After his term, they traveled to Italy for a year.
 This year abroad was the inspiration for his last novel, The Marble Faun(1860), which he wrote upon his settling in Wayside, Massachusetts.

 Hawthorne’s death is as mysterious as his vision of Reverend Thaddeus Mason Harris in the Athenӕum all those years ago.
 In 1862, Hawthorne’s body began to fail.
 He lost the good looks that people had ascribed to him since childhood.
 He aged suddenly, his hair turning a shock of white.
 In two years he transformed from an able-bodied man to a feeble one.
-He died on a trip with his wife and friend Pierce to New Hampshire.
+He died on a trip with his friend Pierce to New Hampshire.
 There has been speculation but no certainty regarding what stole him from the world of the living.
 Considering his haunted life, it is not surprising that Hawthorne’s death had the same air of mystery.
 At least his ghost can be at peace knowing his legacy is quite different from that of his ancestors.

 The Athenӕum Centenary—The Influence and History of the Boston Athenӕum from 1807 to 1907 with a Record of its Officers and Benefactors and a Complete List of Proprietors.Boston: The Boston Athenӕum, 1907.